Open Source · Self-Hosted · OGC API

 Map builder & sharing

-Compose multi-layer maps in minutes, then share them with a signed link or embed a live, interactive map in any page with a secure token.
+Compose multi-layer maps in minutes, then share them with a public share link or embed a live, interactive map in any page.

-Bind a DEM and tilt into 3D — hillshade, terrain exaggeration, and your choice of basemap in the built-in map builder, powered by MapLibre.
-No desktop GIS required.
+Bind a DEM and tilt into 3D: hillshade, terrain exaggeration, and your choice of basemap in the built-in map builder, powered by MapLibre.
+You do not need desktop GIS.

-Ingest Cloud-Optimized GeoTIFFs and large rasters, build VRT mosaics, and serve tiles via Titiler with automatic colormaps — no separate tile server.
+Ingest Cloud-Optimized GeoTIFFs and large rasters, build VRT mosaics, and serve tiles via Titiler with automatic colormaps, without running a separate tile server.

 AI assist (optional)